Xelus22/LoLSocWebpage/_drafts/newsletters/unsw-lolsoc-2019-newsletter-trimester-1-edition-1.md

 Thanks everyone for coming to our trivia night - we hoped that you had a lot of fun!
 It was great to see so many newer members, all with smiled on their faces!

-There were a lot of tough questions, so congratulations to Team Sean Slappers for being at the top of game tonight, and winning @@@!
+There were a lot of tough questions, so congratulations to Team Sean Slappers for being at the top of game tonight, and winning an assortment of different prizes!

 Be sure to check out the pictures we took on our Facebook Picture Album \[Hyperlink to FB album\].
 <br>